-If you were arrested for driving under the influence of alcohol, drugs, prescriptions, or a combination of them, David Pflaum is the DUI lawyer known as The Right Defender™ in San Diego.
+If you were arrested for driving under the influence of alcohol, drugs, prescriptions, or a combination of them, David Pflaum is the DUI lawyer known as the right defender.
 He protects the rights of his clients and gets the gets the best possible results for them.

 Don’t think that just because you got arrested for a DUI that your only option is to plead guilty, go to jail, pay a large fine, attend an alcohol school, lose your license, and ruin your record.

 You have constitutional rights.
 A skilled DUI lawyer like attorney Pflaum makes a difference in the results of a DUI prosecution.

 THE DUI LAWYER TO GET A CLIENT OUT OF JAIL